zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

    across all partitions in a single database with a single cache.
 The cache uses a least-recently-used eviction policy.

-   We recommend that you set this to be 60-80% of available RAM (available means after subtracting RAM consumed by other services including the file system cache overhead from physical memory).
-For example, on a 12GB machine managing a cluster with 64 partitions you might want to divide up 8GB across the LevelDB's managing each partition.
+   We recommend that you set this to be 40-50% of available RAM (available means after subtracting RAM consumed by other services including the file system cache overhead from physical memory).
+For example, on a single 16GB machine managing a cluster with 64 partitions you might want to divide up 8GB across the LevelDB's managing each partition.
 Set the `cache_size` to 1/64th of 8GB in bytes (read: `(8 * (1024 ^ 3)) / 64`) 134217728 bytes (aka 128 MB).
+You're dividing by 64, because that's how many partitions are active on each physical node, which in this case is just one.
+If there were two machines running this cluster, you would divide by 32 instead (read: `(8 * (1024 ^ 3)) / (64 / 2)`) 268435456 bytes.

    Default: 8MB